-POL S 331: Government and Politics in the Middle East and North Africa Professor Asli Cansunar Winter 2021 E-mail: cansunar@uw.edu Office Hours: Monday 3-5 pm (Zoom Link), or by appointment Class Hours: Monday & Wednesday, 11:30 AM - 12:50 PM Venue: 101 Thompson Hall Course Description For decades, the Middle East was widely perceived as a bastion of authoritarianism and a hotbed of ethnic and religious politics and political violence.
+POL S 331: Government and Politics in the Middle East and North Africa Professor Asli Cansunar Spring 2023 E-mail: cansunar@uw.edu Office Hours: Thursday 10-12 pm, or by appointment Class Hours: Monday & Wednesday, 11:30 AM - 12:50 PM Venue: 132 Hitchcock Hall Course Description For decades, the Middle East was widely perceived as a bastion of authoritarianism and a hotbed of ethnic and religious politics and political violence.
 What explains the persistence of these perspectives, and why have citizens across the region risen up to try to overthrow dictators and authoritarian regimes?
 Why have Islamists gained prominence in many MENA countries?
 By learning about key questions and debates in the field of Middle East politics, this course aims to give students a critical understanding of politics in the region.
 The course combines systematic analytical approaches to big questions with concrete knowledge of events and developments in specific countries.
 Topics include "persistent authoritarianism" in the Middle East, Political Islam, sectarian violence, economic development and underdevelopment, social mobilization, and the foundations of the Arab Spring.
 1 Course Requirements 1) Lectures: Professor Cansunar will lecture on the Monday and Wednesday sessions of the class at the allocated lecture time.
 In lectures, Professor Cansunar will cover the broad themes for the week's topics, in addition to various theories, hypotheses, data, and case studies from around the world that speak to these topics.
 While attendance is not recorded for lectures, Professor Cansunar highly recommends attending them as students' success in class is largely determined by their level of engagement.
-Professor Cansunar will provide additional information about the expectations for lectures and in-person (and possibility of move to remote) instruction in Week 1.
-The first week of this course will be conducted via live Zoom sessions at the scheduled class times.
-These sessions will be recorded and will capture the presenter's audio, video and computer screen.
-Student audio and video will be recorded if they share their computer audio and video during the recorded session.
-The recordings will only be accessible to students enrolled in the course.
-These recordings will not be shared with or accessible to the public.
-Students may opt to keep their cameras off or change their Zoom screen name to conceal personal identifying information.
 2) Participation & Quiz Section: The TAs will conduct Quiz Sections during the allotted class time on Fridays.
 TAs will lead discussions of the week's readings, focusing mainly on the case studies, and students will be able to ask questions on assigned readings for each week and regarding the discussion questions.
 The participation grade recorded in quiz section will be based on the discussion question assignments, and attendance in quiz section is necessary to improve the quality of a student's discussion question assignments and understanding of other course material, especially the country case studies.
 TAs will provide additional information about the policies and expectations of their Quiz Sections in Week 1.
-3) Canvas & Zoom: Students should familiarize themselves with the course's Canvas website.
-On the Canvas page for the lecture, students will find course readings, syllabus, and other materials, including the Zoom plug-in and recorded lectures should any remote instruction be required.
-If students have any questions on course policies, logistics, due dates, etc. they should consult Canvas and the syllabus.
+3) Canvas Students should familiarize themselves with the course's Canvas website.
+On the Canvas page for the lecture, students will find course readings, syllabus, and other materials.
+If students have any questions on course policies, logistics, due dates, etc., they should consult Canvas and the syllabus.
 Any question that has already been answered on the syllabus, Canvas, or in lecture, or should be directed to a student's TA, is unlikely to receive an email response from Professor Cansunar.
 Professor Cansunar and TAs will use Canvas to make class announcements and post news items or other links.
-Students will turn in their discussion question assignments on their Quiz Section's individual Canvas page as managed by their TA, the midterm and final exam will either occur in person in the allotted time in the schedule below or be due online via Canvas given instructions below.
 As such, students may want to set their Canvas settings to receive notifications via email and/or regularly check the Canvas page.
 2 The Role of Quiz Section TAs: